StevenBtw/StevenBtw/README.md

 💻  Recreational programmer who enjoys building things and learning by doing.

 🔭 Currently working on a tool to generate consistent ArchiMate models using heuristics, knowledge graphs and AI.
-Will open source this soon!

 🌱 Mostly Python, learning Rust.

+🥏 In the process of updating and publishing some old and new projects.

 🔚 But enough About Me.